James Lingwood – Co-Director

 Anna Larkin – Head of Communications

 Prior to joining Artangel in December 2011, Anna worked as a freelance consultant in public relations, marketing, curating, branding and copywriting for organisations including LAHF the RIBA, RCA, D&AD and SUNDAY art fair.
 She has also worked in communications roles for the V&A and Raven Row.
 Anna studied archaeology at Southampton University and completed an MA in Fine Art at Wimbledon College of Art in 2009.
 She maintains her artistic practice and freelance consultancy.
-Anna is in the office Monday, Tuesday and Thursday and can be contacted on 0207 713 1400 or at email@example.com.
+Anna is in the office Monday to Thursday and can be contacted on 0207 713 1400 or at email@example.com.

 If you are a member of the press, please see the press section for further details.